top of page

 b.
 The President shall conduct all meetings of the Board and the Association and shall submit regular reports on the Association’s activities.
 In the event that the President is unable to attend a meeting, the Vice-President shall assume the duties of the President for that meeting.
 In the event the Vice-President is also unable to attend, then the Secretary-Treasurer shall assume the duties of the President for that meeting.

 c.
 In the event the Board is unable to convene either in one location or via teleconference, the Executive may act for the Board.
-However, all such actions taken in the name of the board shall be sent to members of the board, both to notify them of actions taken, ask for their approval within one weeks time.
+However, all such actions taken in the name of the board shall be sent to members of the Board, both to notify them of actions taken, ask for their approval within one week's time.

 d.
 All major decisions, including those concerning applications for grants, contracts, or hiring of personal shall be vetted by the Executive and the entire Board.
 If at all possible, all major decisions should be made in consultation with the Executive and the Board.

-VII.
+VI.
 Association Meeting:

 a.
 The Association Meeting shall be the plenary organ of the Association.

-VIII.
+VII.
 Procedures:

 a.
 Unless otherwise specified, decisions shall be by simple majority vote.